 In this post I cover proper sleep hygiene but I want to take a deeper dive into supplements that balance the body and help your waking life be more rested, productive and calm.

-Before the list begins, Melatonin is popular but I would caution it can cause allergic reaction and even “hang” you over into the next day or two.
-I would never recommend it as a first course of supplemental sleep aid.
+Before the list begins, Melatonin is popular but I would caution against synthetic forms as it can cause allergic reaction and even “hang” you over into the next day or two.

 Magnesium is the #1 supplement for sleep

 You may already know a large majority of people are low on this mineral, even those who eat a whole food diet.
 Soil is depleted of this mineral therefore the food grown has less available to our body when we consume it.

 Magnesium will likely fix restless leg syndrome if those creepy crawlies are what stop you from dozing off.
 There are more ways magnesium helps sleep though.

 Magnesium helps muscles relax.
 There are MANY types of magnesium so you need to chose the correct one if you’re looking for one to send you to dreamland.
 If you have tried magnesium to help you sleep and it didn’t change much for your, it may be because it was the wrong type.

 Just a few to put on your sleep radar:

 - Magnesium oxide: This version of poorly absorbed by the body and best skipped.
 It won’t help sleep.